“Aapki pehchaan Khubsoorat se hogi.“

 Ayesha believes that actors have a moral responsibility, and a social responsibility, towards the nation, and need to portray characters which do not cross the boundaries of ethics.
 “It’s not how dramatic you are, but how honest you are to your art, which makes you the artist you are.”
 She is a proud Pakistani and it reflects in everything she says.
 “I am ready to work cross-border, but will never want to leave my country.
 I love it here and would not want to trade places.
 It is this place which has given me the recognition I deserve.”

-On this candid note, FUCHSIA starts the question-and-answer with Ayesha Omar .
+On this candid note, FUCHSIA starts the interview with Ayesha Omar .

 FUCHSIA: Does gender discrimination exist in the Pakistani television industry?